robinnong/robinnong/README.md

 ### Hi 👋 I’m Robin, a front-end developer passionate about design and the internet

-- 👩‍💻 In 2019, I chose to transition from a career in Architecture to tech.
+- 👩‍💻 In 2019, I started my career transition from Architecture to web development.
 - 🌱 Currently specializing in <b>React, Redux and TypeScript</b>.
 - ⚡ Outside of coding, I enjoy photography, figure skating and hip-hop dance.